-A Content Health Check assesses three important content-related business activities:
+A Content Health Check assesses an organization’s:

 The sequence is important.

-Content Audits are most useful when performed in context to well-developed content strategy.
+Sales and Channel Content Audits are most useful when performed in context to well-developed content strategy.
 Most content audits aren’t based on specific content requirements, usually because they haven’t been defined or documented (content strategy work).

 Content audits typically assess factors we consider table stakes for creating any content: writing quality, how up-to-date and accurate the content is, brand alignment, and stage fit.